Colored Pencil on Black Paper: Techniques, Tips, and Inspiration

 Cleaning up the background after drawing on black paper

-The final step was to work over the black paper with a ball of sticky BluTac to pick up any pigment dust and then sharpen up one or two edges with a clean plastic eraser.
+To complete the piece, clean the surface with a sticky BluTac ball to remove any pigment dust and sharpen selected edges with a clean plastic eraser.

 Same image, different black paper